waterbug/pangalactic.core/NOTES_ON_PARAMETERS.md

     + correlated:  related to other properties by some mathematical model (equation) [a la Modelica)

-## Parameter "Families" and Identifier Structure
+## Parameter Identifier Structure

+  - When creating a new parameter instance, its 'id' is taken from its ParameterDefinition.

+  - Parameter 'id' (pid) structure: 'id[context id]'

-  - When creating a new 'Parameter Instance', the ParameterDefinition is used as a template from which metadata is copied into the Parameter Instance's data structure in the `parameterz` dictionary (see below), in the format:
+  - Parameters are stored in the `parameterz` dictionary (see below) in the format:

-    [id] : {
+        {pid : value,
-            "base_parameters":,
-            "computed":,
-            "description":"",
-            "dimensions":"",
-            "generating_function":,
-            "mod_datetime":,
-            "name":[name],
-            "range_datatype":,
-            "units":[units],
-            "value":[value]
-            }

-  - Identifier structure
-    + first segment is `variable_name` (e.g. 'P' for electrical power)
-    + second segment (subscript) is "state" (id of related State object)
-      * generic states:  'Average', 'Peak', 'Quiescent', etc.
-      * custom states:  'Safe Hold', 'Slew', 'Data Transmit', etc.
-    + third segment (parens) is "context" (id of ParameterContext object)
-      * descriptive:  'CBE', 'MEV', 'Contingency'
-      * prescriptive: 'NTE', 'target', 'upper_tol', 'lower_tol', etc.
-    + there is no 4th segment!
+         ...}

   - Filtering parameters via context:
-    + "specification" contexts: no suffix, "CBE", "total", ... used in component or subsystem specifications
+    + "descriptive" contexts: "CBE", "Ctgcy", "MEV", ... used in component / subsystem specifications
-    + "systems" contexts: "ctgcy", "NTE", "MEV", ... used in managing requirements and evolving system designs
+    + "prescriptive" contexts: "NTE", "Margin" ...
+      used in managing requirements and evolving system designs

+## Parameter Functions

+  - Parameter functions can be either discrete or continuous

-  - so they can be used in perf. requirements and in ConOps
+  - Continuous functions can be specified using a Relation object -- the mechanism for this has not yet been implemented, but Relation objects are used in the definition of performance requirements in PGEF.
-    + Use parametric diagram to specify formula (Relation) for reqt.

-## Internal Storage Format
+  - Discrete functions are represented in tabular data format.
+The initial use case for discrete functions is "Mode Tables", which specify the values of a variable (such as Electrical Power consumption) in a set of specified "Modes" (aka states) of a system and its subsystems.

+## Parameter Cache: the `parameterz` dictionary

-  - parameter values are stored as pure floating point numbers that are interpreted as quantities in mks base units
+  - parameter values are stored as pure floating point numbers that are interpreted as quantities in mks base units or other base units, as specified in the p.core.units.in_si module

-## Parameter Cache: `parameterz`

   - getting and setting cached parameter values